Pedroos46/FireScrollJS/README.md

-#
+# FireScrollJS

-ScrollGlassJS is a 2KB vanilla JavaScript library that enables
+FireScrollJS is a 2 KB vanilla JavaScript library that allows detecting from which devices the user scrolls.
+Can detect **mouse** or **trackpad** when scrolling, on any HTML tag.

-drag and drop functionality with zero dependencies.

-By implementing this library, you will know by event the device the user is using.

-demo aqui.
+DEMO.

 ## Support:

 ### API Support:
+Works only with the standarized ECMAScript 6 APIs.

 | API |  |
 |--|--|